Additional Pre-College Programs

 - The Glenna Hazeltine Women in Mathematics, Science, and Technology Conference

-The 32nd annual conference is sponsored by the Glenna Hazeltine Endowment, Phoenix Contact, Inc., and Millersville University.
+The 33rd annual conference is sponsored by the Glenna Hazeltine Endowment, Phoenix Contact, Inc., and Millersville University.
 The purpose of the conference is to encourage young women in grades 7 through 12 to consider careers in science and mathematics by giving them opportunities to meet with a variety of professional women role models who have successfully pursued scientific and mathematically-oriented careers.
-The next conference will be held on April 2, 2019.
-The keynote speaker for this year’s event is Dr. Jenna P. Carpenter, Founding Dean and Professor of Engineering at Campbell University, presenting Fearlessly Female: Rocking Your Place in the World of STEM!.
+The next conference will be held on April 7, 2020.
+The keynote speaker for this year’s event is Dr. Claire Jantz, Professor in the Geography-Earth Science Department and Director of the Center for Land Use and Sustainability (CLUS) at Shippensburg University, presenting "Land Use and Sustainability".

 An information letter and registration materials are mailed to schools in selected counties in January.
 For more information, visit the program website, or contact the Office of the Dean, College of Science and Technology, at 717-871-4292.